lapeters/myreactstarter/README.md

 ## Installation

 - Clone repository
+- Navigate to cloned directory
-- Then initialize node and install dependencies like so:
+- Initialize node and install dependencies like so:

 ```
 npm install